Maumagnaguagno/HyperTensioN/README.md

 end
 ```

 And if you want to create dummy operators to simulate a success or failure without modifications in the current state you just return the outcome.
-Success may be useful during the debug process, becoming part of the plan.
+Success may be useful during the debug process or to change an internal feature of the agent wrapping the HTN when parsing the plan returned.
 Failure can be used to destroy the current plan decomposition without the use of preconditions, a specific case in which this construct is useful is not know.

 ```Ruby
 def success(term1, term2)